 If your initial refractive index (RI) reading points towards corundum, you should next determine if your gem is natural or synthetic.
 First, examine the gem's cut.
 Cheap lab-created rubies and sapphires don't get the care natural stones do.
 You'll find poor workmanship in synthetic corundum.
 Next, examine the interior.
 Synthetic corundum will lack crystal or silk inclusions.
 They'll have clear interiors.
 However, they do have a unique type of inclusion: curved striae.

-With diffused lighting, look for curved or straight growth lines.
-Curved lines are difficult to distinguish, because the curvature is very subtle.
-The first picture shows curved striae on the pavilion main facets of …
+With diffused lighting, look for curved or straight growth lines in the interior of a stone.
+Natural corundum will only have straight growth lines, never curved lines.
+Curved lines or striae are difficult to distinguish, because their curvature is very subtle.
+Look at the following images.
+The picture on the left shows curved striae on the pavilion main facets of an emerald-cut gem....

 Donald Clark, CSM IMG

 The late Donald Clark, CSM founded the International Gem Society in 1998.
 Donald started in the gem and jewelry industry in 1976.
 He received his formal gemology training from the Gemological Institute of America (GIA) and the American Society of Gemcutters (ASG).
 The letters “CSM” after his name stood for Certified Supreme Master Gemcutter, a designation of Wykoff’s ASG which has often been referred to as the doctorate of gem cutting.
 The American Society of Gemcutters only had 54 people reach this level.
 Along with dozens of articles for leading trade magazines, Donald authored the book “Modern Faceting, the Easy Way.”

 What's the Difference Between Synthetic, Simulated, and Created Gemstones?